jaredflake/jaredflake.github.io/_pages/research.md

 Paper available upon request.

-Abstract: Managers tend to prioritize questions from favorable analysts during earnings announcement conference calls, reinforcing analysts’ incentives to be optimistic.
-However, managers also interact with unfavorable analysts on calls and when they do, absolute announcement returns are larger.
-I seek to understand why managers interact with unfavorable analysts.
-I find the negative views of unfavorable analysts attenuate after interactions with managers during earnings calls.
-Additionally, the stock price response is stronger for forecasts from managers who regularly interact with unfavorable analysts, consistent with enhanced credibility of these managers.
-Finally, I use peer firm restatement announcements as exogenous shocks to investors’ assessment of a firm’s accounting quality.
-I find that non-restating firms with managers who regularly interact with unfavorable analysts experience attenuated negative returns relative to non-restating peers.
-Overall, my findings are consistent with managers’ interactions with unfavorable analysts providing significant benefits to the firm, such as resolving concerns and increasing investors’ perceptions of manager credibility.
+Managers prioritize questions from favorable analysts during earnings announcement conference calls, reinforcing analysts’ incentives to be optimistic.
+However, managers also interact with unfavorable analysts on calls, and this study examines why managers engage in these interactions by exploring their consequences.
+I propose two non-mutually exclusive possibilities, that managers directly address concerns of unfavorable analysts and/or develop a reputation for credibility.
+I document evidence consistent with both.
+First, unfavorable analysts attenuate their negative views after their interactions with managers.
+Second, price responses to management forecasts are stronger for managers who regularly interact with unfavorable analysts, consistent with enhanced credibility of these managers.
+Also, because not all managers forecast, I use peer firm restatement announcements as exogenous shocks to investors’ assessment of a firm’s accounting quality, and I find that nonrestating firms with managers who regularly interact with unfavorable analysts experience attenuated negative returns relative to other nonrestating peers.
+Overall, the findings are consistent with managers’ interactions with unfavorable analysts providing significant benefits to the firm.

-Dissertation Committee: Professors Mark Bradshaw (chair), Lian Fen Lee, and Miao Liu Presented at BYU Accounting Research Symposium 2022, AAA/Deloitte Foundation/J Michael Cook 2022 Doctoral Consortium, Boston College 2022
+Dissertation Committee: Professors Mark Bradshaw (chair), Lian Fen Lee, and Miao Liu Presented at Indiana University, the 2023 AAA Annual Meeting, BYU Accounting Research Symposium 2022, AAA/Deloitte Foundation/J Michael Cook 2022 Doctoral Consortium, Boston College 2022

 <!-- *Available upon request* -->
 <!--